Control-Oriented Deep Space Communications For Unmanned Space Exploration: Introduction

-Taking communication imperfections such as delays, dropouts, and rate limitations into account, researchers in control have paid great attention to the relationship between communication and control.
-For example, under the condition of a limited data rate, Tatikonda \emph{et al.} investigated the minimal data-rate requirement to stabilize the linear time-invariant system \cite{f33}.
+Taking communication imperfections, such as delays, dropouts, and rate limitations into account, researchers in control have paid great attention to the relationship between communication and control.
+For example, Tatikonda \emph{et al.} investigated the minimal data-rate requirement to stabilize the linear time-invariant system \cite{f33}.
 It was proven that only when the data rate exceeds the intrinsic entropy, can the system be stabilized \cite{f34}.
-Afterward, Nair \emph{et al.} extended this result to nonlinear systems.
-The stable condition was defined by a new concept named topological feedback entropy \cite{f35}.
-Furthermore, Kostina \emph{et al.} generalized these results to vectorial, non-Gaussian, and partially observed systems.
-By giving the cycle rate, the lower bound of the linear quadratic regulator (LQR) cost was derived \cite{f12}.
-Afterward, the stable condition was investigated under different communication delay \cite{f11, f14,f15}.
+Afterward, Nair \emph{et al.} extended this result to nonlinear systems \cite{f35}.
+Kostina \emph{et al.} further generalized these results to vectorial, non-Gaussian, and partially observed systems.
+Given the data rate, the authors derived the lower bound of the control linear quadratic regulator (LQR) cost \cite{f12}.